Hey Folks, JD here with SurvivalCrackas and today I’m going to tell you how to Restore a Car Battery.

 Maintaining a car requires specialized knowledge – an unreliable car in a survival scenario is like gambling with your life at the stake.
 If your car refuses to start while you’re being chased by zombies – it’s game over, man!

 To ensure that your car works when you want it to, the batteries need to be firing at full power.
+If you’re still lost after reading this, check out my blog post for more clarity:

 In this article, you’ll learn how to restore a car battery (read – how to not die if the SHTF)